theanhvu1998/facebook-crawling/README.md

 ## Features:

--   Get information of posts
+-   Get information of posts.
--   Filter comments
+-   Filter comments.
--   Not required sign in
+-   Not required sign in.
--   Check redirect
+-   Check redirect.
--   Run with Incognito window
+-   Run with Incognito window.
--   Simplify browser to minimize time complexity
+-   Simplify browser to minimize time complexity.
 -   Use proxies to prevent from banning with:
-    -   Random proxies from [Free Proxy List](https://free-proxy-list.net/) that are just checked and updated every 10 minutes
+    -   Random proxies from [Free Proxy List](https://free-proxy-list.net/) that are just checked and updated every 10 minutes.
-    -   [Tor Relays](https://github.com/18520339/facebook-crawling/tree/master/tor) which used in [Tor Browser](https://www.torproject.org/), a network is comprised of thousands of volunteer-run servers
+    -   [Tor Relays](https://github.com/18520339/facebook-crawling/tree/master/tor) which used in [Tor Browser](https://www.torproject.org/), a network is comprised of thousands of volunteer-run servers.

 ## Usage: